 Prescreening recordings are required from all applicants.
-We strongly prefer that all applicants submit prescreening recordings online, as part of the online application, instead of by mail.
-It is very important that the audio quality is as high as possible on audio and video recordings.
+All applicants must submit prescreening recordings online as part of the online application; no recordings or scores are accepted by mail.It is very important that the audio quality is as high as possible on audio and video recordings.
 If you are given a choice between submitting audio or video recordings, and your video does not have high audio quality, we prefer that you submit an audio recording.
-Copies of recordings and scores should be sent, as these materials will not be returned.